 Here at Scottish Book Trust, we know how important teachers and learning professionals are to helping children and young people develop a love of reading.
-That's why we've launched #ChildrensBookChat, a regular Twitter chat to share recomendations for school aged children and help get books in readers' hands.
-There are so many exciting new books out there, it is hard to know which books are worth your time. #ChildrensBookChat will help you stay up to date with new releases in a quick and easy way.
+That's why we run #ChildrensBookChat, a regular Twitter chat to share recomendations for school aged children and help get books in readers' hands.
+There are so many exciting new books out there, it is hard to know which books are worth your time. #ChildrensBookChat helps you stay up to date with new releases in a quick and easy way.

-Twice a term we will be sharing new books with you, and ideas for sharing the books with your pupils.
+Once a term we share new books with you, and top tips and ideas for sharing the books with your pupils.
 You can join by following @ScottishBkTrust on Twitter(this will open in a new window), and using the hashtag #ChildrensBookChat.
-We'll be tweeting short videos about books we've read and loved, sharing links to resources and ideas you can use in the classroom, and giving away copies of the books featured.
+We tweet short videos about the books we've read and loved, share links to resources and ideas you can use in the classroom, and give away copies of the books featured.

-The first #ChildrensBookChat took place on 25 February at 4.30pm.
-We shared recommendations for reluctant readers and talked about digital literacy and diverse representation.
+The next #ChildrensBookChat will take place on 1 October at 4.30pm.
+We will share recommendations for reluctant readers and talk about non-fiction titles and diverse representation.

 Join in with #ChildrensBookChat

 #ChildrensBookChat is run by Hannah Sycamore and Sarah Mallon.
 They work on Scottish Book Trust programmes such as Authors Live, First Minister's Reading Challenge and Read, Write, Count, working closely with teachers and creating learning resources to bring books to life in the classroom.
 Both Hannah and Sarah also review children's books for The Scotsman, so they are always up to date on the latest books for children and teenagers.